ArthurHoaro/web-thumbnailer/README.md

     * `cache`: cache path.
   * `apache_version`: force `.htaccess` syntax depending on Apache's version, otherwise it uses `mod_version` (allowed values: `2.2` or `2.4`).

+## Thumbnails path

+In download mode, the path to the thumbnail returned by WebThumbnailer library will depend on what's provided to the `path.cache` setting.
+If an absolute path is set, thumbnails will be attached to an absolute path, same for relative.

+Relative path will depend on the entry point of the execution.
+For example, if your entry point for all request is an `index.php` file in your project root directory, the default `cache/` setting will create a `cache/` folder in the root directory.
+Another example, for Symfony, the cache folder will be relative to the `web/` directory, which is the entry point with `app.php`.

+If you don't have a single entry point in your project folder structure, you should provide an absolute path and process the path yourself.

 ## Contributing